 A guest list should be compiled to include all internal and external parties related to the event.
 It is suggested that the list should also include relevant Trinity Officers and all stakeholders involved in the project/event.
 It is estimated that approximately 60% of all invitees attend an event, hence it is advisable to invite more than the venue can hold.

-It is recommend that invitations are issued at least 14 days prior to an event to ensure guests receive invitations approximately 10 days in advance of the event.
+It is recommended that invitations are issued at least 14 days prior to an event to ensure guests receive invitations approximately 10 days in advance of the event.
 A reasonable RSVP date should be included and guests should be invited to be in attendance at least 15 minutes prior to the actual start time of event or arrival of main speaker/Minister.

 A staff member should be allocated to manage responses and compile the RSVP list.
 It is recommended that both an email address and telephone number are printed on the invitation for RSVP responses.
 It is advisable that a date by which responses should be received is included – this is especially good practice when caterers are involved to know how many guests will be attending the event.

 While there is no obligatory template of design or wording for invitations to Trinity events, requests for the university crest should be submitted to email@example.com